 Doing this will add an on-screen print icon that lets users know they can have an attractive, readable printout of your content.

-Let’s see how to add a printer-friendly option to your WordPress posts.
+In this guide, we’ll show you how to add a printer-friendly option to your WordPress posts.
+Here’s a quick overview of all the things we’ll cover:

 The first thing you need to do is install and activate the Print, PDF, Email by PrintFriendly plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.